-After lots of collaboration on content, layout, and design launch day came, our partners at Crown Point Solutions switched on the site without a hitch.
+After lots of collaboration on content, layout, and design, launch day came, and our partners at Crown Point Solutions switched on the site without a hitch.
 We are excited to partner with vendors and clients like Crown Point and LiveLoveDance Studio.
 If you have a moment, check them out.
 And keep dancin’.

 Does your website need a refresh?

 Whether you’re a consumer goods company or not you can start by reading this article on

 What Makes a Good Product Website.